pereznetworks/A-Course-Rating-API/README.md

-## TD-Project11: Build a Course Rating API With Express:
+## Building a Course Rating API With Express:

 this is Project 11, part of TeamTreehouse, Tech Degree, Full Stack JavaScript, Unit 11